Natural, non-toxic sunburn remedies for instant relief

 Lavender and coconut oil

-This one’s great for immediate relief, especially with blisters or burns.
+Lavender and coconut oil are great for immediate sunburn relief, especially with blisters or burns.

 Lavender essential oil is great for pain relief and will help your skin heal faster.
 Coconut oil is nourishing to the skin, helps reduce inflammation, and may relieve pain as well.